-- Don't leave your child with anyone you are not sure of and try and find out as much as you can about babysitters or their friend's family before your child stays with them.
+- Don't leave your child with anyone you don't know well and try to find out as much as you can about babysitters before your child is looked after by them.
 You can find further advice regarding this on our Safe childcare page.

 - Always listen to what your child has to say about the people who have looked after them.
 If they are not happy, find someone else.

 - Make sure your child understands what unacceptable physical closeness and activities are, including being photographed inappropriately.
-The NSPCC Underwear Rule offers parents advice on how to have these conversations.
+The NSPCC Underwear Rule offers parents advice on how to have these conversations with young children.

 - Make sure your child knows how to keep themselves safe online and when they are outside the home.

 There can be many reasons for changes in your child's behaviour but you may need to step in and do something if your child is:

 - showing personality changes such as becoming insecure